walkerrandolphsmith/walkerrandolphsmith/README.md

 ### What’s the best way to reach me?
 I dislike email chains and prefer Slack.
 I prefer to chat in public channels so decisions can be more easily shared.
 I have a "policy" of always interruptible.

-### How I want others to communicate with me:
-I seek popularity and social recognition.
-I like to deal with people in a favorable social environment.
-I want to be seen not only as a team player, but also as a leader of the team.
-I do not like close supervision.
-I am driven by status and power.
-I like to develop people and build organizations.
-I like feedback from his manager on how he is doing.
-I am good at creating enthusiasm in others.
-I may be careless with details.
-I have a strong ego and usually projects this ego in friendly terms.
-I, an outgoing person, feels at home with strangers.

-### How I communicate with others:
-I tend to influence people to his way of thinking by using verbiage as compared with others who like to use reports.
-It is important for me to use my people skills to "facilitate" agreement between people.
-I tend to look at all the things the group has in common, rather than key in on the differences.
-Sometimes I can get caught short on the facts and figures needed to support my ideas.
-I am people-oriented and verbally fluent.
-I usually uses many gestures when talking.
-I have the ability to look at the whole problem; for example, thinking about relationships, being concerned about the feelings of others and focusing on the real impact of my decisions and actions.
-I am comfortable with most people and can be quite informal and relaxed with them.
-Even when dealing with strangers, I will attempt to put them at ease.
-I tend to mask some of my directness in friendly terms and is usually recognized as a friendly and trusting person.

 ### What makes me grumpy?
 I don't like revisiting decisions unless there is new information or a compelling reason.